Kubernetes Efficiency Reports VQL Schema

 Filter by Label

-Filter based on a specific Kubernetes label, such asapp
+Filter based on a specific Kubernetes label, such asapp, with the value rollouts-demo.

 Multiple Filters